 How To Repot A Cactus

-At Tula, we love repotting plants.
+At Tula House, we love repotting plants.
 And as long as they’re pest-free, we encourage customers to bring their plants to the store so we can repot them.
-However, so many plant owners shy away from repotting one kind of plant out of fear.
-Cacti are covered in spines, but that doesn’t mean they can’t be easily handled and potted.
+However, so many plant owners shy away from repotting one specific kind of plant out of fear: cacti!
+But just because they are covered in spines, that doesn’t mean they can’t be easily handled and potted.

-So whether you can’t make it into the store or you want to conquer your fears and level up your plant parentage skills, here’s your step-by-step guide on how to repot your spiky friend.
+Whether you can’t make it into the store or you want to conquer your fears, here’s our step-by-step guide on how to repot your cactus.
 And check out the video above for a visual run-through by Tula founder Christan Summers.

-- Ask yourself: am I sure this is what the cactus needs?
-For a complete guide on how to know if your plant is ready for a bigger pot, go here.
+- Ask yourself: Am I sure this is what the cactus needs?
+Before reading further about how to replant a cactus, check our complete guide to see if your plant is ready for a bigger pot.

 - Choose the right pot.
-When repotting a cactus, it’s best to choose a pot one size up from the pot the plant is currently in.
-About an inch deeper and wider on either side is usually perfect.
-Cacti prefer to be in small vessels and relatively rootbound, so up-potting in small increments is great.
+One top tip for how to repot a cactus successfully is to choose a pot one size up from the pot it’s currently in.
+Choosing one that’s about an inch deeper and wider on either side is usually perfect.
+Cacti prefer to be in small vessels and remain relatively rootbound, so up-potting in small increments is best.
 And of course, always steer toward pots with drainage.

-- Let the cactus dry out.
-Repotting a plant with dry soil will make it much easier to remove from the old pot and reduce the possibility of damaging the roots.
+- Let the plant dry out.
+Repotting a cactus with dry soil will make it much easier to remove from the old pot, and it reduces the possibility of damaging the roots.

-- Before you repot, prepare a space.
+- Ready your space.
+The final preparation step in how to repot a cactus is to prepare your workspace.
 Lay out some paper bags or newspaper and assemble your materials: the cactus, the new pot, and fresh cactus/succulent soil.
 You might also want an old paintbrush to clean up the plant after you repot.
-Put on some gloves (normal gardening gloves are great, but some of the very spiky cacti might require thick leather work gloves, or even doubling up gloves.
+Put on some gloves (normal gardening gloves are great, but some of the very spiky cacti might require thick leather work gloves).

-- Place a small layer of cactus/succulent soil in the bottom of the pot.
-This will create a nest that the plant can sit on and provide new organic material into which new roots can spread.
+- Place a small layer of cactus/succulent soil in the bottom of the new pot.
+This will create a nest that the plant can sit on, while providing fresh organic material into which new roots can spread.

 - Wearing gloves, remove the plant from the old pot by massaging the sides, tilting the plant over the new pot, and lightly holding the spiky part of the plant in the palm of your hand.
-Allow the cactus to slide out of the plastic pot.
+Allow the cactus to slide out of its existing pot.
 Avoid pulling too much on the plant, as it can damage the roots and stalk.
-If you are repotting a plant that is in a clay or other solid pot, use a chopstick or butter knife to loosen the soil from the inner wall of the pot.
+If you are nervous about how to repot a cactus that is firmly sitting in a clay or other solid pot, use a chopstick or butter knife to loosen the soil from the inner wall of the pot.
 Set the old pot aside.

-- Massage the rootball of the plant while holding it above the destination pot.
-It’s okay if most or all of the soil falls off the roots of the cactus.
+- To loosen the soil around the roots, gently massage the root ball of the plant while holding it above the new pot.
+It’s okay if most or all of the soil falls off.
 This is very normal and helpful for exposing the roots and exchanging old soil for new, nutrient-rich soil.

-- Plan how you’d like to position your plant.
-Repotting is an excellent opportunity to correct a cactus’ posture, bury it a little bit deeper to support new growth, or even trim off pups from the base.
-Arid plants are resilient when uprooted, so take all the time you need to decide how you want your finished product to look before moving on.
+- The next key step in how to replant a cactus is planning how you’d like to position it.
+Repotting is an excellent opportunity to correct a cactus’ posture, bury it a little bit deeper to support new growth, or even trim the pups from the base.
+Arid plants are resilient when uprooted, so take all the time you need to decide how you want your finished planting to look before moving on.

-- Place the cactus on top of the nest created in step one.
-The top of the root ball should be level with the brim of the pot.
+- Place the cactus on top of the soil nest created in step one.
+The top of the root ball should be level with the rim of the pot.
 If it’s higher, remove the plant and scoop some soil out of the nest.
 Add more soil if it is lower.
 If planting bare root, don’t be afraid to bury a good portion of the stalk of the cactus beneath the soil.
-As the plant grows, it will appreciate the extra support at the base.
+As it grows after repotting, your cactus will appreciate the extra support at the base.

-- Holding the plant at the center of the pot, stand back and make sure the cactus is positioned deep enough to support itself, as well as how you’d like it to stay aesthetically.
+- Holding the plant at the center of the pot, stand back and make sure the cactus is positioned deep enough to support itself — and check the aesthetics.
+If everything looks good, move on.

-- Fill the negative space with fresh soil.
-If the rootball is small and loose, suspend the roots a little bit above the nest at your desired height and fill in soil around and below it.
-Hold the plant secure and straight with one hand while you fill in the soil with the other.
-Evenly pack the soil around the plant, filling in any air pockets.
+- Now, fill the negative space with fresh soil.
+If the root ball is small and loose, suspend the roots a little bit above the nest at your desired height and fill in soil around and below it.
+Be sure to hold the plant securely with one hand while you fill in the soil with the other.
+Make sure it’s straight!
+Then, evenly pack the soil around the plant, filling in any air pockets.
 The soil should be structured enough to hold the cactus up, but not so dense that it can’t allow air or water in easily.
 Light and airy is the key.

-- Don’t be afraid to start over from scratch if the plant is sitting too high or falling over.
+- Here’s the secret when it comes to knowing exactly how to repot a cactus: Don’t be afraid to start over from scratch!
+If the plant is sitting too high or falling over, begin again.

 - If extra support is needed, add rocks to the top of the soil or stake the cactus with a chopstick or bamboo stick.

-- Hold off on watering for a few days, even if the cactus is dry.
-Once the soil settles and it acclimates to its new home, water away!
+- The last critical step in how to repot a cactus: hold off on watering for a few days, even if the cactus is dry.
+Once the soil settles and it acclimates to its new home, then water away!

 Tula House Plants